Licensure

 Insurance

-Your E&O Insurance may or may not be tied holding a state license.
-We recommend checking with both your agent and your carrier, in writing, to make sure you are covered during the time that the state is not regulating the profession.
+Your E&O Insurance may or may not be tied to holding a state license.
+We recommend checking with both your agent and your carrier, in writing, to make sure you are covered at all times.

 Contracts